MekkCyber/ecppt-notes/ECPPT/network-security/scanning.md

       If we inspect the traffic with Wireshark, we will not see any communication between the target host and out original IP addresses!

-      You can see a detailed list of every packet sent and received with nmap by using the `--packet-trace` option
+      You can see a detailed list of every packet sent and received with nmap by using the `--packet-trace` option.

   - Never do DNS resolution `-n`
     This is an additional flag we can add to our nmap scans to increase our scan times, and also help us stay a bit more "under the radar", as reverse DNS lookups can generate more noise than necessary.